ramanishsingh/RealGas/realgas/examples.rst

-If we accidentally input the wrong custom units, it is likely that :class:`gasthermo.critical_constants.CriticalConstants` will catch it.
+If we accidentally input the wrong custom units, it is likely that :class:`realgas.critical_constants.CriticalConstants` will catch it.

 >>> from realgas.eos.cubic import PengRobinson
 >>> PengRobinson(compound_name='Methane', cas_number='72-28-8',